-If a student is interested in an agency that is not currently an approved placement site, the student may discuss their interest with the Director of Field Education and/or designated Field Coordinator and provide them agency information.
+No student is to independently contact an agency for placement.
+There are many variables involved in the placement process, which a student may not be aware of nor understand.
+If a student is interested in an agency that is not currently an approved placement site, the student can discuss his/her interest with the Director of Field Education and/or designated Field Coordinator and provide agency information.
 However, the student is not to contact the agency directly.

-7.2 Advanced Generalist Year Field Internships Application and Interview Process
+7.2 Advanced Year Field Internships Application and Interview Process